bugsnag/bugsnag-ruby/README.md

 Bugsnag Middleware
 ------------------

-The ruby notifier provides its own middleware system, similar to the one used in Rack applications.
+The Bugsnag Notifier for Ruby provides its own middleware system, similar to the one used in Rack applications.
 Middleware allows you to execute code before and after an exception is sent to bugsnag.com, so you can do things such as:

 -   Send application-specific information along with exceptions, eg. the name of the currently logged in user,